tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Instead, you can use these keywords to write Cloud Functions with the Firestore database:

-* get
 * set
-* add
 * update
+* get
 * delete
-* listDocuments

-I can't find official documentation for these Cloud Functions REST keywords.
-There may be more.
+I can't find documentation for Cloud Functions keywords.
+The closest I can find is for the [Cloud Firestore: Node.js Client](https://cloud.google.com/nodejs/docs/reference/firestore/latest).

 ### CREATE: `set`